 If you dare to enter into the Portico, I will bet you will think I am going to tell you how Jesus was always at Peace and we should do the same – do you want to find out? then read on…

-In my dream I was about to do a Sunday church teaching (which I do not do for a living, it is called taking on more responsibility than need be).
-For some reason it was at my house that somehow was converted into a church.
+In my dream: I was about to do a Sunday church teaching (which I do not do for a living, it is called taking on more responsibility than need be).
+For some reason in my dream it was at my house that somehow was converted into a church.
 People were sitting in chairs upstairs over our garage with chairs aligned like a local church.
 I thought everything was perfectly set up and in order, until I saw a pile of dog-doo right by the entryway.
-Next, my brand new iPad fell apart, which is where my notes for the teaching were, causing a near panic attack.
+Next, my brand new iPad fell apart, which is where my notes for the teaching were, causing me to have a all-out panic attack.

 I scrambled around to find my Bible to get the verses I was going to share, but I could not find it.
 As I was looking for the Bible people kept interrupting me, asking where this was and where that was and if this had been done and that had been done (all with no specifics).
 One person rolled their eyes with a look of ‘how could you not have the coffee made before people arrived’?
 As I looked for the Bible, I continued finding more items out-of-place.
-The finance clerk came by with a pack of bills and said there was not enough money to pay them, so I should sneak some preaching on money into the message.
-Ahhhh!
+The finance clerk came by with a pack of bills and said there was not enough money to pay them, so I should sneak some preaching on tithing into the message.
+Ahhhh!!!!!

 Upon awaking, aside from being glued to the bed sweating; all I wanted to do was pull the covers over my head and go back to sleep hoping for a better dream.

 Is this the way Life is meant to be lived?
 Perhaps it is. (yes, I said IS) I have heard teachers considered the best say, ‘we should never feel stressed out or overwhelmed’.
 ‘We should never be anxious about a thing’.

 A question I want to ask back; have you ever been under so much pressure that you sweated blood?
 Jesus did: